 The Scream (1893) by Edvard Munch

 Edvard Munch is regarded as one of the most significant and influential artists of modernism.
 He was part of the Symbolist movement and pioneered expressionist painting.
-He was influenced by impressionists and post-impressionists in Paris such as Claude Monet, Vincent van Gogh and Paul Gauguin.
+He was influenced by impressionists and post-impressionists in Paris, such as Claude Monet, Vincent van Gogh, and Paul Gauguin.
 His career lasted nearly 60 years and produced numerous modern masterpieces.

 The Scream is one of the most iconic modern art pieces in the world.
 It is renowned for embodying the profound sense of angst and anxiety that permeated the early modernist era.
 The painting is largely autobiographical as it is based on Munch’s experience hearing a piercing ‘scream of nature’ after being left behind by two of his friends, who appear in the background of the piece.
-There are two versions of the painting; one is located at the Munch Museum in Oslo and one at the Oslo National Gallery.
+There are two versions of the painting; one is located at the Munch Museum in Oslo, and one at the Oslo National Gallery.

 The Blue Rider (1903) by Wassily Kandinsky

 Wassily Kandinsky was a pioneer of abstraction in modernist art and created a comprehensive bridge between post-impressionism and expressionism.
-His work underwent several stylistic changes, evolving from realistic and organic to geometric and abstracted.
+His work underwent several stylistic changes, evolving from realistic and organic to geometric and abstract.
 He also founded Der Blaue Reiter (The Blue Rider) group in Munich in 1911, which became one of the earliest formal groups of expressionist artists.